diyism/MrChrootBSD/README.md

 service linux start     #failed podman run --os=linux --volume /run/dbus:/run/dbus --security-opt apparmor=unconfined --cap-add=SYS_PTRACE -it ubuntu:latest /bin/bash
 ```

+# MrChrootBSD
+  This program is a chroot like utility for FreeBSD,which is by far the most sexy BSD available.
+I like [PRoot](https://proot-me.github.io/) for testing software(on linux) but I am anaware of such a tool for FreeBSD,so I was left in the dust.
+Meet `MrChrootBSD`,a **non-root version of chroot** sort of.

+# NOTICE

+  **This software is still in it's infancy and should not be used for anything serious other than like educational stuff.**

+## Features
+  Here is a list
+- Do chroot in userspace
+- (Currently) buggy user permisions database(`perms.db` using `db(3)`)
+- X11 within MrChrootBSD easily with the `-X` option.
+- Use `gdb` to debug stuff within the MrChrootBSD(limited `ptrace` support)
+- **THIS IS MAINLY A HUMANS ATTEMPT TO LOOK AT FreeBSD INTERNALS(Educational)**

+## Non-Features
+  Some of these will be removed(added to features) in the future
+- jails
+- daemons

 ### X11 within MrChrootBSD